 - Ascend above the clouds in the hardened landscape of Parque Nacional Cotopaxi

-- Follow the path of the Inca to the Ingapirca archaeological ruins of the Camino del Inca
+- Follow the path of the Inca to Ingapirca, Ecuador's best pre-Columbian ruins

 - Descend to Baños to explore waterfalls and soak in warm baths

 - Move from village to village around a volcano crater lake along the Quilotoa Loop

 - Extend beyond the tourist trail for offbeat treks outside Vilcabamba

 This comprehensive itinerary is custom built for hikers.
 There are a few overnight treks in there, but you can easily scale back by setting up basecamp at a central town, then heading out to the countryside on day trips.
 Much of this trip takes place above 10,000 feet.
 Move slow, take rests, drink lots of water, and listen to your body as you acclimatize to the altitude.
 Because you travel from high altitude to tropical forests you will need to bring both warm clothes and jungle gear.

 If you speak OK Spanish, you can rent a car and drive.
 Alternatively, you’ll mostly be on the bus.
 On travel days, expect to spend about five hours on the bus.
 In most places, hiring a local guide is a good idea.
 They know the lay of the land, can speak the language and can help keep you on the route so you don’t wander onto private property or get lost.